 The performance of PDG-Arena was evaluated using annual growth data from a monitoring network of monospecific and multispecific stands of common beech (Fagus sylvatica L.) and silver fir (Abies alba Mill.).
 Firstly, we tested whether PDG-Arena, despite increased complexity, accurately reproduces the performance of CASTANEA when both models are run under comparable conditions.
 Secondly, we evaluated PDG-Arena's performance in different conditions in terms of stand structure and species diversity.
-Lastly, using PDG-Arena, we evaluated the effect of species mixing on carbon, light and water processes.
+Lastly, using PDG-Arena, we evaluated the net biodiversity effect (i.e. the effect of species mixing) on carbon, light and water processes.